jessicatong43/mvp/_PRESS-RELEASE.md

 <!-- ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title. --> An easy way to check star-gazing conditions in your area.
+One sentence only underneath the title. --> Pure Skies provides an easy way to see upcoming star-gazing conditions in your area.

 <!-- ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good. -->
 This app uses the most common factors to determine the star-gazing conditions in your area.
-It takes into consideration cloud cover, wind, humidity, and phases of the moon.
+It takes into consideration cloud cover, visibility, humidity, and phases of the moon.

 <!-- ## Problem ##
   > Describe the problem your product solves. -->
 Most star-gazing sites give you data to sort through yourself to determine whether conditions are good.
-This app compiles that information and displays it clearly for you to see
+It often takes upwards of 5 minutes to come to a reasonable conclusion, which is not ideal if you're trying to catch some last minute meteors.

 <!-- ## Solution ##
-  > Describe how your product elegantly solves the problem. -->
+  > Describe how your product elegantly solves the problem. --> Pure Skies compiles that data for you and displays it in an easy-to-digest manner.

 <!-- ## Quote from You ##
-  > A quote from a spokesperson in your company. -->
+  > A quote from a spokesperson in your company. --> As someone who enjoys a nice night of stargazing, I've done my fair share of data parsing when researching sky conditions for a given night.
+Most sites give you hard-to-read data that takes minutes to read.
+We wanted to create something that tells someone at a glance whether they'd get to see the Big Dipper tonight.

 <!-- ## How to Get Started ##
   > Describe how easy it is to get started. -->
+Simply enter the address or zipcode of the area you'd like to visit into the search bar at the top to see today's conditions as well as a 4-day forecast.

 <!-- ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit. -->
+  > Provide a quote from a hypothetical customer that describes how they experienced the benefit. --> Not only is this site easy to read and use, it looks great too!

 <!-- ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next. -->
+  > Wrap it up and give pointers where the reader should go next. --> Next time you make stargazing plans, be sure to check out Pure Skies at [www.pure-skies.com](http://localhost:3000/)!